 In June last year, again photos of the supposed bites were displayed in a public discussion condemning us for asking them to provide us with evidence to which they claimed to have and for asking why they had kept all this a secret?
 Those photos were not the ones sent to me and at no point have these people been able to justify what they did to this puppy.

 I was told that due to my total disgust in them, they would not provide me with the written evidence that they had.
-I strongly suspect that no such evidence exists, if it does, I hope those two people who went on to sell them further puppies saw those copies first?
+I strongly suspect that no such evidence exists, if it does, I hope those two people who welcomed them with open arms, went on to sell them 2 further puppies and are on the committee of the LCGB, saw those copies first?